 When it comes to describing your career and positioning yourself, do you fear being either too general or too specific?
 Or unsure whether too much detail or less detail is better?
 Many people aren't sure how to balance things when writing a summary statement for a resume / CV or a LinkedIn profile.
+When you're unclear yourself, so is your audience.
+Result: an epic focus fail.

 In this article we'll examine the dangers of including too many details without a clear focus and suggest what you can do instead.
 We'll also learn from a real-life career situation and discover the solution I used for my client Peter.
 Let's get started.